microsoftgraph/msgraph-training-powerautomate/Lab.md

 Replace the `GROUP_ID` with your new Groups Id property and click **Run Query**.

 > [!TIP]
-> You can find the Id of the new Group by checking the `id` returned in the `Batch POST-groups` action in our Flow.
+> You can find the `id` of the new Group by checking the `id` returned in the `Batch POST-groups` actions output in our Flow.

-The query should return results similar to the image below with the default **General** channel and the three channels we created using our `$batch` action.
+The query should return results similar to the image below with the default **General** channel and the three channels we created using our `$batch` action with 3 requests.

 ![flow-channel3](./Images/flow-channels3.png)

+While the above `Batch POST-channels` action was implemented in this lab as a  separate action, the calls to create the channels could have been added as additional calls in the `Batch PUT-team` action.
+This would have created the Team and all Channels in a single batch call.
+Give that a try on your own.

+Finally, remember that [JSON Batching](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching) calls will return an HTTP status code for each request.
+In a production process, you may want to combine post processing of the results with an [`Apply to each`](https://docs.microsoft.com/en-us/flow/apply-to-each) action and validate each individual response has a 201 status code or compensate for any other status codes received.